Three Proofs in Generative Animation

 The Artist Becomes the Art

-The central resistance of generative animation is that the machine’s baseline is so high that everything it produces looks adequate.
-The director’s task is therefore to push past adequacy into singularity, to find the image that could only belong to this film, this scene, this moment.
+The abundance of material existing in one flat standard has been the outflow of AI content from the start.
+The director’s task is therefore to push past adequacy into singularity, to find a specificity of vision that could only belong to this film, this scene, this moment.

 The tendency for style to mutate under extended generation are the material constraints the director must learn to navigate the way a woodworker learns to navigate the grain.
-It pushes back with seductive false positives.
-The director must learn to refuse what is merely good enough and hold out for what the film actually needs, forming a more functional and efficient cinema.
+The machine pushes back with seductive false positives.
+The director must learn to refuse what is merely good enough and hold out for what the film actually needs, forming both a more personal, and a more functional cinema.

 This refusal is the core of the new AI cinema craft.
 Without it, every film made with generative animation will land at the same level of polished adequacy and stay there.